About Placement Assessments

 Writing Placement Questionnaire

-- Received a 4 or 5 on the Advanced Placement Language and Composition Test (NOT the Advanced Placement Literature and Composition Test);
+- Earned a score of 4 or 5 on the AP Language & Composition Test (NOT Literature and Composition exam).

-- Took a writing course at another institution that the University has accepted for credit to fulfill the English Writing 112 (CW) requirement; OR
+- Completed a writing course at another institution that UMass has accepted for credit to fulfill College Writing 112 (CW).

 Foreign Language Placement Exams

-Students who have studied French, German, Latin, or Spanish for two or more years and will continue with the same language at UMass Amherst, must take the Foreign Language Placement Exam online prior to orientation.
+Students who have studied French, German, Latin, or Spanish for two or more years and will continue with the same language at UMass Amherst, must take the Foreign Language Placement Exam online prior to advising.
 If you are seeking a BA in the College of Humanities and Fine Arts, or seeking a BA in the College of Natural Sciences you will have a foreign language requirement and you should take the Foreign Language Placement Exam.
 Students in a BA program in the College of Social and Behavioral Sciences are encouraged to take the exam as foreign language coursework may apply to requirements within your major.
 Exploratory Track students are also urged to take the test if they have studied French, German, Latin, or Spanish.

 The available foreign languages are listed once you log into OWL.
 Each test has a different number of questions.
 You will be allowed 60 minutes to complete the test.
 These tests are for placement only.
 No credits or exemptions will be awarded.

-Additional information on Foreign Language requirements and placement exams for other languages will be reviewed during your orientation or transfer registration session.
+Additional information on Foreign Language requirements and placement exams for other languages will be reviewed during your advising appointment.

 Placement Assessment Directions